Buying property for the first time can be confusing. Let me help you. Call me at 8283213101.

 Nantahala Real Estate Company, INC can walk you through closing - 8283213101

-The escrow company is careful to assure that all terms and conditions of the seller's and buyer's agreement are met prior to the sale being finalized.
-This includes receiving payments and documents, completing required forms, and obtaining the release documents for any loans or liens that were cleared with the transaction, assuring you have a clean title to your place before the agreed upon price is fully paid.
+The escrow holder insures that all terms and conditions of the seller's and buyer's agreement are reached prior to the sale being finalized.
+This includes getting funds and records, signing required forms, and seeking out the release documents for any loans or liens that are to be paid with the transaction, assuring you have a free title to your house before the purchase price is fully paid.

 • Requests for payment for various services to be paid out of escrow funds